F-I-D-O/Manuals/manuals/Security.md

 More info is at this [SO answer](https://security.stackexchange.com/questions/20706/what-is-the-difference-between-authorized-keys-and-known-hosts-file-for-ssh/20710#20710).

-## Screen: executing a long running process over SSH
-When the SSH connection to a server is disconnected (either manually, or by network failure or timeout), the process running in the console is canceled.
-To overcome this limitation, we can use the `screen` command, which is especially usefull for long running processes.

-A typical workflow can look like this:

-1. execute `screen` to start the screen session
-2. run the long running command
-3. disconnect
-4. connect to the server again
-5. run `screen -r` to recconect to the session and see the results of the command.
-1. after the command is finished, exit the screen session with `exit`

-Sometimes, the server does not detect the connection failure and do not allow you to resume the session (step 5).
-In this way, we need to find the screen session ID and perform a detach and atach:

-6. `screen -ls`
-7. read the ID from the output and exec `screen -rd <ID>`

 ## SCP: Copying files over SSH using
 The `scp` command is used to copy files over SSH.
 The syntax is:
 ```bash